 Today, Kathy is the president of six licensed child care centers that have been operating for 35 years.
 Childcare, Inc. serves the OKC-Metro area and follows the philosophy that “children have the right to a nurturing, safe environment where they can feel comfortable and secure.”
 Kathy started this business when her daughter’s child care facility was closing and there were limited options for quality child care with positive learning experiences.

-In addition, Kathy spends her time as an active member of the Oklahoma Child Care Association and the Chickasaw tribe.
-Kathy and her husband also own the Lake Texoma Lodge and Resort in Meade, OK.
+In addition, Kathy spends her time as an active member of the Oklahoma Child Care Association and the Chickasaw Nation.
+Kathy and her husband also own the Lake Texoma Lodge and Resort in Meade, Okla.
 And she enjoys being a grandmother to her grandchildren ranging from ages two to nine.

 As a longtime supporter of OSPR, Jerry is proud that Oklahoma is recognized as a national leader in early childhood development.
 He is retired executive director of the University of Oklahoma (OU) Alumni Association, but currently serves on numerous boards including Friends of the Capitol, Oklahoma School of Science and Mathematics (OSSM), ASTEC Charter School, Oklahoma History Center and YMCA International.
 Jerry is a member of Rotary Club, most recently serving on the Council on Legislation for Rotary International (2017-18).
 In fact, as chairman of Forward Oklahoma’s Board of Directors, Jerry worked and encouraged the creation of the Oklahoma School of Science and Mathematics.